Anthony Banda’s minor adjustments keyed a major resurgence for both him & the Dodgers

 ——

-As the Dodgers often do, they clearly saw something in Banda that many other teams did not when they acquired him.
+Yet as the Dodgers often do, they clearly saw something in Banda that many other teams did not when they acquired him.
 Not only did the Dodgers lower Banda’s arm angle to 34 degrees as opposed to 43 in 2023, making him especially tough on lefty batters, but they also improved fastball by a tick of velocity and the batting average against it thus dropped from .316 in 2023 to .231.
 Most importantly, they helped him revamp his seldom-used slider, which stands out as the biggest reason for his breakout 2024 campaign.

-As Banda told Fabian Ardaya of The Athletic, shortly after acquisition, the Dodgers surrounded Banda with pitching technology and tweaked his “unorthodox” slider grip, advising him to dig into the ball more and throw it with more sharpness, a way to generate more intense break without necessarily losing control of its path.
+As Banda told Fabian Ardaya of The Athletic, shortly after acquisition the Dodgers surrounded Banda with pitching technology and tweaked his “unorthodox” slider grip, advising him to dig into the ball more and throw it with more sharpness, a way to generate more intense break without necessarily losing control of its path.
 Immediately, the Dodgers had fixed what nearly half the league had been unable to.

 “It was like a ‘thank you’ moment.
 I went through, what, 11 organizations?
 And no one could find that for me.
 He did it within 24 hours.”

-Banda’s slider generated a dominant .154 batting average and a 13 wRC+ (a stat in which league average is 100) in 2024, while his primary breaking ball before was a curve that had been smashed to a .262 BA and a whopping 138 wRC.
-In a small sample in 2023, a version of the slider was touched up to a .400 BA and 131 wRC+.
+Banda’s new slider generated a dominant .154 batting average and a 13 wRC+ against (a stat in which league average is 100) in 2024, while his primary breaking ball before was a curve that had been smashed to a .262 BA and a whopping 138 wRC+.
+In a small sample in 2023, another version of the slider was touched up to a .400 BA and 131 wRC+.
 That slider had 1.6 inches of vertical drop, while in 2024 that jumped to 3.4 inches.
-This doubling of movement added depth, and coupled with a significant increase of its usage (11.3% compared with 28.2% of his total pitches in 2024), the hard hit rate dropped from 25% to 18.5 and generated a whopping 51.3% of whiffs on swings as opposed to 20% (and 27% on his curves).
+This doubling of movement added depth, and coupled with a significant increase of its usage (11.3% compared with 28.2% of his total pitches in 2024), the hard hit rate dropped from 25% to 18.5 and generated a whopping 51.3% of whiffs on swings as opposed to 20% in 2023 (and 27% on his curves).

 One of the biggest breakout relief pitchers of 2024 and a key piece of the Dodgers’ 2024 championship run, Anthony Banda seems primed not only to help the Dodgers in their quest to repeat, but has also turned a career defined by perseverance into one now defined by effectiveness.